 Funding and legislation: The General Assembly provided funding for the development of the Department's new eligibility determination system as well as some additional staff at the local level.
 In addition, the federal government has made available enhanced funding for the development and operation of eligibility determination systems, which the Department has successfully leveraged.
+Additionally, at the federal level, there is lack of clarity on human services funding.

-Workforce gaps: The social services system has a graying workforce and has seen a substantial number of retirements that is expected to be higher than normal.
+Institutional Knowledge: The social services system has an aging workforce and has seen a substantial number of retirements that is expected to be higher than normal.
 This loss of experience and institutional knowledge makes succession planning a critical task.
-The enterprise-level IT projects, sponsored through the Secretary of Health and Human Resources' eHHR (Electronic Health and Human Resources) Program Office, will create a need for reallocating staff to manage these projects, thus creating gaps in other critical areas.
+In addition, local departments of social services are experiencing high turnover largely due to large workloads and relatively low pay.